Cloud Computing Interview Questions and Answers

 Cloud Computing- Top Advantages

 Besides understanding what the top interview questions on cloud computing, and cloud computing interview questions for freshers are, take a look at the top advantages of cloud computing.
+These are often a part of your cloud basics interview questions, so prepare well!

 - Money Saving: When on Cloud, you can easily access all company data.
 This helps save time as well as money as you start on new projects.
 Cloud-computing-related services mostly follow a pay-as-you-go format to utilize the resources as per requirements.